rdsq/linehell/README.md

 - **No nested expressions**.
 Not even `a = 1`.
 First, create a string, then convert it, then assign

-- **`that` is your god**.
+- **`that` ties it together**.
 Every operation works by putting a result into a special magical buffer called `that`.
 Next line reads from it.
 And the next.
 And the next

 ## Examples